xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl2.md

       _FahrenheitValue←0
 ```

 The `CentigradeValue`'s `get` function simply returns the current value of `_CentigradeValue`.
-Its .NET Properties are defined as shown so that it is exported as a *property get* function for the CentigradeValue property, and returns a Double.
+Its .NET Properties are defined as shown so that it is exported as a *property get* function for the `CentigradeValue` property, and returns a `Double`.
 ```apl
        ∇ C←get
         :Access Public